asm2212/jegoli/README.md

 Place Order and Track Status: Checkout and track order in real time with status updates.

 Manage Profile: View order history, manage addresses, and update payment methods.
-## 🤝 Contributing
-Contributions are welcome!
-To contribute:

-Fork the repository.
-Create a new branch for your feature: git checkout -b feature-name Commit your changes and push: git push origin feature-name Submit a pull request.
 ## 📜 License
 This project is licensed under the MIT License.